-I worked at ComEd part-time (Less than a year)
+I worked at ComEd full-time (More than 3 years)

 I applied online.
-The process took 4+ weeks.
-I interviewed at ComEd (Oak Brook, IL) in June 2016.
+I interviewed at ComEd (Oakbrook Terrace, IL) in July 2017.

 Let us know if we're missing any workplace or industry recognition –